Best Practice Guidelines: Healthcare Practice Management & POPIA Compliance Framework

 Age Analysis Report

-The Age Analysis Report displays all the Outstanding balances of the Debtors on the system and the Age of the outstanding balance as per the information selected from the Report set-up.
+The Age Analysis Report displays all the Outstanding balances of the Debtors on the system and the Age of the outstanding balance as per the information selected from the

 The Age Analysis Report indicates all the outstanding accounts for both Medical Aid and Private Patient outstanding accounts.